wangziqi2013/wangziqi2013.github.io/_posts/2020-12-29-elastic-cuckoo-page-table.markdown

 We next describe the resizing operation.
 The paper uses lazy resizing, which has shorter latency, but must go through a transient state where both old and new tables are present, during which elements in the old table is gradually rehashed into the new table.
+This baseline resizing design, however, doubles the number of hash computation and memory requests during lookup, since now the requested key can reside in all arrays of both tables.